Michigan Life Insurance - Protect Your Families Future

 Term Life Insurance

 Inexpensive option and provides a tax-free death benefit to your beneficiaries with coverage for a fixed period of years (5, 10, 15, 20 and 30) depending on your age at the time of purchase.
 Term life does not accumulate cash value.
-Also ask about our term life insurance with return of premium.
+Also ask about our term life insurance with a return of premium option.
 Pay for your entire term, and receive a lump sum check back for the entire amount of premium you paid.

 This is the agencies specialty.
 This type of plan helps pay for final expenses upon death.
 These burial insurance plans usually provide up to $5,000 to $50,000 in benefits and usually do not require medical examinations.
 However, issuance of a policy is often not guaranteed and may depend on answers to questions set forth in an application.
 A final expense policy is usually recommended for consumers who just want a policy for his or her burial.
 However, final expense life insurance is also bought by younger consumers looking for this same protection.